 Check out our map of dog parks and exercise areas to see where else you can take your dog.

-There are a number of great walking tracks throughout Halswell Quarry, some offer panoramic views of the Southern Alps or take you above the quarry while others meander through wetland.
+There are a number of great walking tracks throughout Halswell Quarry.
+Some offer panoramic views of the Southern Alps or take you above the quarry while others meander through wetlands.

 Be sure to admire the Sister City Gardens, small collections showcasing six of Christchurch's sister cities - Adelaide (South Australia), Christchurch (England), Gansu Province (China), Kurashiki (Japan), Seattle (USA), and Songpa-Gu (Korea).

 There are also three permanent orienteering courses.

 There are two mountain bike rides that start from Halswell Quarry and go via the Crocodile XC Mountainbike Park.
 They are the popular Kennedys Bush Track, shared with walkers and the Kennedys Bush to Worsleys Track circuit.

-For dedicated mountain biking there is also the The Crocodile XC MTB Park which is a privately owned mountain bike park accessed through Halswell Quarry.
+For dedicated mountain biking, there is also the Crocodile XC MTB Park which is a privately owned mountain bike park accessed through Halswell Quarry.
 Information about the tracks can be found on the Trailforks website(external link).
 To find out if they are open, please check the track status page.